frappierer/AEMaaCS_postman_collection/README.md

 (Hopefully) growing Postman Collection for various AEM operations.

 The Postman collection is a starting point for AEM developers and consultants.
 It should help you during, setup, migration, debugging and hotfixes.
-All commands where tested in AEM as a Cloud Service.
+All commands were tested in AEM as a Cloud Service.

 Together with the Postman Runner (https://blog.postman.com/using-csv-and-json-files-in-the-postman-collection-runner/) its also a valid bulk edit/migration tool.